How I Spent 3 Weeks in Boquete

 My most recent three week trip to Panama was the longest one of my life, which is not much to some, but for me, it is a really long time.
 I am also not retirement age so the lack of things to do in Boquete, culturally speaking, had me worried.
 I should never have doubted as my 21 days turned into fun, fellowship, and enjoying the people of Panama along the way.

 My first day of waking up in Boquete began with Sante Fe Ranchero omelets at Boquete’s most popular restaurant, Sugar and Spice.
-We then went to the local cellular company to add minutes to my international cell phone, which will save loads of money in the long run.
+Eddie (my husband) and I then went to the local cellular company to add minutes to my international cell phone, which will save loads of money in the long run.

 Driving to David